Introduction to vomiting:

 What are the symptoms of vomiting?

 Vomiting itself is the symptom.
 Children with persistent vomiting need to be evaluated.
-Signs that a vomiting child needs to be seen right away include vomiting that lasts longer than 24 hours, changes in level of alertness, signs of dehydration, blood or bile in the vomit, or severe abdominal pain.
+Signs that a vomiting child needs to be seen right away include vomit that lasts longer than 24 hours, changes in level of alertness, signs of dehydration, blood or bile in the vomit, or severe abdominal pain.
 “Spitting up,” the gentle sloshing of stomach contents up and out of the mouth, sometimes with a burp, is an entirely different process.
 Some spitting up is normal for babies, and usually gets gradually better over time.
 Worsening spit up might be GE reflux disease, and should be discussed with your doctor.

 Is vomiting contagious?